VilemR/AWS_DeepRacer/README.md

 Neural network.
 The design of the reward function itself is approx. 50% of the job.
 The rest you can gain by right training time and setting of training parameters.

-Once you are fine with the reward logic, focus on settings right hyperparameters.
-For initial run keep default values and let it be lerning for approx 20 minutes.
+Once you are fine with the reward logic, focus on **hyperparameters**.
+For initial run keep default values and let it be learning for approx 20 minutes.
 The car will be driving still crazy but you will get idea about the convergence and learning speed.
 My first option is to focus on gradient descent parameter to ensure the model is learning gradually and the learning curve is smooth.
 Do not be frustrated  once you let it train and after 2 hours the only achievement is 75% ration of successfully finished tasks.
-Do not panic - even this ration of finished tasks will let your model already finish 95% of laps when on the real circuit track.
+Do not panic - even this ratio of finished tasks will let your model already finish 95% of laps when on the real circuit track.

 Best performing models (Gopi, Neeraj, Poching) were trained for 6-12 hours, mainly using still somehow simple reward